Automobile Dependency

 Until recently, public officials and transportation professionals generally considered Automobile Dependency acceptable or even desirable.
 They assume that Automobile Dependency reflects consumer preferences and is inevitable with increased wealth.
 They associated automobile travel with comfort, convenience, success and economic development, and alternative modes with deprivation and failure.
 Most had no experience with efficient, multi-modal transportation systems.

 But this assumption is increasingly questioned.
 Although automobile transportation provides significant benefits to society, these benefits experience diminishing marginal returns.
 Beyond an optimal level, increased motor vehicle traffic provides little additional benefits, while imposing increasing costs, and reducing the viability of other transport modes.
 These diminishing marginal benefits occur at both an individual level (although a consumer may benefit from driving 10,000 annual vehicle-miles, few would want to drive 100,000 annual vehicle-miles regardless of how low their financial cost), and at the community level (although a certain amount of vehicle traffic is contributes to economic and social activities, increased vehicle traffic does not necessarily cause more economic and social development).
-Automobile Dependency is harmful overall because it represents levels of automobile use beyond what is economically and socially optimal (Litman, 2000).
+Automobile Dependency is harmful overall because it represents levels of automobile use beyond what is economically and socially optimal (Litman 2000).

 Automobile ownership and use tend to increase with wealth up to a point, but they eventually reach saturation.
 An international study found that per capita automobile ownership peaks at about $21,000 (1996 U.S. dollars) annual income and levels off, or even declines due to increased congestion, loss of novelty, and public policy responses (Talukadar, 1997).
 Using U.S. data, Holtzclaw (2000) found that vehicle travel increases strongly with annual income up to about $30,000, but then levels off and declines slightly with incomes over $100,000.
 Increased wealth allows consumers to choose alternatives to driving.
 For example, some wealthy commuters prefer using transit rather than driving, provided that the service is comfortable, convenient and reliable.
 Similarly, many wealthy people value living in more accessible neighborhoods, where they are close to commercial and cultural activities, and can walk and bicycle for both recreation and transportation (New Urbanism).